 National HIV Testing Day

-The U.S. Government Observes National HIV Testing Day
+The U.S. Government recognizes National HIV Testing Day.

 HIV Testing Information and Resources

 - HIV Testing, from HIVinfo, the Office of AIDS Research (OAR)

 - Getting Tested for HIV, from the U.S. Department of Veterans Affairs

 Free, fast, and confidential HIV testing near you

 - GetTested, HIV Testing Locator, from CDC

 Collection of resources about HIV testing, test types, and testing locations